aphan2005/Distributed-File-system-1/README.md

-# Replicated Distributed File System (DFS) with Paxos & Chord
+# Replicated Distributed File System (DFS)

 ## Overview
-This project is a Distributed File System (DFS) built on a Chord-based Distributed Hash Table (DHT) with strong consistency provided by a simplified Paxos consensus protocol.
-It supports distributed file storage, metadata management, and a MapReduce-style distributed sort.
+This project is a Distributed File System (DFS) built on a Chord-based Distributed Hash Table with strong consistency provided by a simplified Paxos consensus protocol.
+It supports **Distributed file stroage** using Chord lookups, **Page-based file metadata management**, and **Distributed sorting of file contents**.
+Chord assigns each key to the node responsible for its successor on the identifier ring, and uses finger tables to achieve logarithmic routing.
+Replication improves reliability and performance, but introduces consistency challenges.
+Paxos addresses the fault-tolerance side by ensuring that replicas execute operations in the same order despite crashes and lost or delayed messages.

-## Prerequisites
-* **Python 3.x**
-* Ensure all three source files are in the same directory:
-    1. `node_server.py`
-    2. `chord_layer.py`
-    3. `dfs_layer.py`

----

 ## Setup & Execution Instructions